 This 20-second video will show you how to add a collaborator to a base.

 For further details, read on!
 (You can also learn more about collaborators and permission levels in the collaboration guide.)

-To add a collaborator to an individual base without adding them to an entire workspace, you'll need to get to that base's share dialog.
+To add one or many collaborators to an individual base without adding them to an entire workspace, you'll need to navigate to that base's share dialog.
 You can access a base's share dialog from the homescreen, by clicking on the arrow that appears when you mouse over a base icon, then clicking the Share button from the dropdown menu that appears.

 You can also access a base's share dialog from within a base by clicking on the Share button on the top right side of the table.

 Either of these methods will bring up the share dialog.

 Within the share dialog, underneath where it says Invite by email, you can type in the email address(es) of the person or people you wish to invite to collaborate on the base.

 You can add multiple emails by separating each email with a comma.